ji-zai/personal-site/content/seek-truth/0-intro/intro.md

 Seeking truth is the most important skill today.
 Soon, it will be the only skill.

-In this book I’ve attempted to study the world from first principles to explain why.
+In this book I’ve attempted to explain why I believe this by studying what we are, how we interact with each other, the incentives those interactions lead to, and ultimately how those incentives lead us into a future in which seeking truth is all that remains.

 ### Incentives that govern us